 Credit: Hagen Hopkins.

-Author Jared Davidson is opening the 2024 Friends of the Turnbull Public Programme with a talk charting the history of New Zealand’s prison plantations — exotic forests grown by prisoners.
+Author Jared Davidson opened the 2024 Friends of the Turnbull Public Programme with a talk charting the history of New Zealand’s prison plantations — exotic forests grown by prisoners.
 In time these forests became extremely valuable and when they were sold off in the 1990s their privatisation was dubbed ‘the sale of the century’.

 The felons among the firs